No-Regret Strategy Solving in Imperfect-Information Games via Pre-Trained Embedding: Rules of Referenced Imperfect Information Games

 - Derived from a standard 54-card deck (excluding Jokers, Kings, Queens, and Jacks), resulting in 40 cards total.
 Suits include spades ($s$), hearts ($h$), clubs ($c$), and diamonds ($d$), with ranks 2 through 9, 10 (\texttt{T}), and Ace (\texttt{A}).

-- Each player receives one private hole card preflop.
+- Each player receives one private card preflop.
 Two community cards are revealed sequentially, with one card in flop and one card in turn, respectively.
-The strongest 3-card hand is formed using the hole card and community cards.
+The strongest 3-card hand is formed using the private card and community cards.

 \item \textbf{Hand Rankings:} Follow hierarchies from Straight Flush (highest) to High Card (lowest), as detailed in Table \ref{tbl:numeral211_hand_rank}.

 \item \textbf{Betting Options:} Players may fold, check, call, bet, or raise in all rounds (similar to HULHE).
 Each round allows a maximum of four total bets/raises, with fixed sizes: 10 chips in preflop and 20 chips in postflop rounds (flop and turn).